Katharina Fegebank: Political positions

 Fegebank supports a ban on full-face veils in schools, arguing that the burqa and the niqāb are "symbols of oppression".

+She a rent cap in Hamburg.
+Hamburg is one of the most expensive cities for rentals.

 Personal life

 Fegebank has been in a relationship with businessman Mathias Wolf since 2015.
 In 2018, she became a mother of twin daughters.
 The family lives in Hamburg's Eilbek district.
 In July 2019, the family's house was vandalized.